accso/java9-jigsaw-examples/jigsaw-examples/example_maven_blackbox/readme.md

 The maven compile and surefire plugins recognize the test classes as an own module here, because there is a `module-info.java`

+Note: No Eclipse support for this example, just clean/compile/run via scripts

 ### Maven plugins
 - maven-compiler-plugin Version >= 3.6.1 is needed
 - The current surefire-plugin does not yet support modules.
 It runs tests in classpath mode.